rstudio/bookdown.org/content/archive/external/tidynomicon-github-io-tidynomicon.md

 Counting from one,
-copying data rather than modifying it, lazy evaluation: to quote the other ...
+copying data rather than modifying it, lazy evaluation: to quote the other bard, these are not ...